pick-up-a-drop-of-water/Machine-Learning-Notes/README.md

 possible solutions?**

 >If a model performs great on the training data but generalizes poorly to new instances, the model is likely over-fitting the training data (or we got extremely lucky on the training data).
 Possible solutions to overfitting are getting more data, simplifying the model (select a simpler algorithm, reducing the number of parameters or features used, or regularized the model), or reducing the noise in the training data.

+**16. What is a test set and why would you want to use it?**

+> A test set is used to estimate the generalization error that a model will make on new instances, before the model is launched in production.

+**17. What is the purpose of a validation set?**

+>A validation set is used to compare models.
+It makes it possible to select the best model and tune the hyperparameters.

+**18. What can go wrong if you tune hyperparameter using the test set?**

+>If you tune hyperparameters using the test set, you risk overfitting the test set, and the generalization error you measure will be optimistic (you may launch a model that performs worse than you expect).

+**19. What is cross-validation and why would you prefer it to a validation set?**

+>Cross-validation is a technique that makes it possible to compare models (for model selection and hyperparameter tuning) without the need for a separate validation set.
+This saves precious training data.